Russell Fields Sr. -- Orangeburg

-Friends may call at the residence of his wife, Mrs. Georgia Mae Fields, 1911 Atlantic Ave.
-She can be reached at 803-531-4914 or Simmons Funeral Home and Crematory of Orangeburg.
+Friends may call Simmons Funeral Home and Crematory of Orangeburg.
+Please adhere to all COVID-19 precautions.

 To plant a tree in memory of Russell Fields, Sr. as a living tribute, please visit Tribute Store.